infinity0/msg-notes/causal/01-ordering.rst

 check that the inputs form an anti-chain, and it may be run on the pre(m) of every message accepted, including for single-parent messages.

+For **author total ordering**, this is detectable only when someone accepts messages in both forks, which not everyone else might see.
+Users detecting this *must* refuse to participate any further in the session, which (via mechanisms described in the next chapter) hints to other members that something is wrong.

-Enforcing total ordering can be done only when someone accepts messages from both forks, which not everyone else might see.
-To help this propagate, users that see this condition, must re-broadcast all messages within both forks to everyone else, then leave the conversation with a BAIL error message (TODO: elaborate possible errors) that references both forks.
+To help others narrow down the cause of this non-participation, the detecting user *should* re-broadcast all messages within both forks to everyone else, then leave the conversation with a NACK error message that references both forks.
+To be clear, this is not security-critical since these messages might be dropped by an attacker; its purpose is to give a UX improvement in the case where the attacker does not drop packets.
 Note that one of the references may have to be indirect if we already replied to the other fork, to preserve transitive reduction.
-We should never need to do this for a triple fork; bail should be immediate upon attempting to deliver a double fork.
-It is not essential that everyone receives this, since lack of future participation will indicate that something is wrong, but this helps to narrow down the cause.
+We should never need to do this for a triple fork; NACK should be immediate upon detecting a double fork.

+(TODO: enumerate all possible error reasons for NACK messages)

 .. _Topological order: https://en.wikipedia.org/wiki/Topological_sort

-.. [#Ndlv] Here, "deliver" is standard distributed-systems terminology, and
+.. [#dlvr] Here, `deliver` is standard distributed-systems terminology, and
     means to make the message available to higher layers for subsequent operations, such as displaying in a UI.
-However, in colloquial messaging contexts, "deliver" sometimes means "remote completion of a send", e.g. as in "delivery receipt"; so sometimes we'll use the term "accept" instead.
+However, in colloquial messaging contexts, "deliver" sometimes means "remote completion of a send", e.g. as in "delivery receipt"; so sometimes we'll use the term `accept` instead for the former concept.

 Detecting transport attacks
 ---------------------------

+Most of these are a straightforward consequences of the previous sections, but those are rather abstract so we'll re-describe them in terms of defences against "real-world" attacks.

-By "transport attacks", we mean replays, re-orders, and drops of packets, by an attacker that can affect the physical communications infrastructure.
+By `transport attacks`, we mean replays, re-orders, and drops of packets, by an attacker that can affect the physical communications infrastructure.
 We assume that external cryptographic authentication will allow us to detect packets injected by a non-member.